 How an Unlikely, Ordinary Man Shocked Scientists with This Habit

-The following story, told here in my own words, comes from The Power of Habit by Charles Duhigg:
+This story, told in my own words, is from The Power of Habit by Charles Duhigg:

 In 1993, a man from San Diego named Eugene Pauly fell victim to a disease called viral encephalitis.
 It damaged the section of his brain that forms new memories.

-Eugene could still walk, talk, get dressed and cook bacon.
-But he couldn’t retain any new memories.
-He’d repeat the same sentence over and over in conversion, forgetting that he had just uttered those words a few moments earlier.
+Eugene could still walk, talk, change clothes and even cook.
+But he couldn’t create new memories.
+He’d repeat the same sentence over and over, forgetting he had just uttered those words a few moments earlier.
 He didn’t recall getting sick.
 He couldn’t recognize his grandchildren.